iterative/dvc.org/content/docs/studio/get-started.md

    ![](https://static.iterative.ai/img/studio/view_components.png)

-6. You can [submit new experiments] by changing hyperparameters and datasets.
+6. You can [train on the cloud and submit new experiments] by changing hyperparameters and datasets, and you can run on your own cloud infrastructure.
-   This triggers model training if your repository has appropriate CI/CD actions set up.

 7. To [track live metrics and plots][live-metrics-and-plots] of running experiments, set the `STUDIO_ACCESS_TOKEN` environment variable and use